RESEARCH

 Ultracompact Binaries

+The degenerate nature of white dwarfs allows them to reside in extremely close orbits, too tight for stars like the Sun to exist without transferring material.
+Some white dwarfs have close low-mass or even substellar companions (such as the 71.2-min white dwarf plus brown dwarf binary described by Parsons, Hermes, et al. 2017).
+However, even more compact are WD+WD binaries -- these are the shortest-period binaries known where both stars are still detached.
 I have spent several years searching for and monitoring eclipses in short-period binaries.
 My favorite system is J0651+2844, a 12.75-min doubly eclipsing WD+WD binary.
 In 2012 we used the changing mid-eclipse times to show that the orbit of both stars is decaying, exactly in line with the prediction from gravitational wave radiation (Hermes et al. 2012c; BBC News article) -- this is the cleanest optical detection of the effects of gravitational waves.
-We continue monitoring J0651+2844, and searching for new short-period eclipsing WD+WD binaries in K2 and future missions such as Gaia, TESS, and ZTF, and eventually the LSST with the Rubin Observatory.
+We continue monitoring J0651+2844, and searching for new short-period eclipsing WD+WD binaries in large surveys such as Gaia, TESS, ZTF, and eventually the LSST/Rubin and the Roman mission.